Welcome to the FAQ page of the Swiss Alliance Australia.

 how to claim a deduction from the ATO for contributions paid

-Further helpful information, specifically for Australia, can be found here:
+Practical insight, specifically for Australia, can be found here:

 A few banks offer Swiss Abroad the opportunity to keep respectively open a bank account.
 The fees and conditions vary greatly, and some require minimal deposits.
 Terms and conditions apply.
-A list is available on the website of the Organisation of the Swiss Abroad.
+A list is available on the website of the Organisation of the Swiss Abroad .

 Cantonal Bank of Geneva BCGE